droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Assistance

 <img class="img-right" src="../img/help.jpg">
 A variety of opportunities for out-of-class assistance and in-class accomodations are provided.
-Please read about these opportunities below and use them throughout the semester as appropriate.
-Here are some quotes about asking for help (from [BurnishedChaos.com](https://burnishedchaos.com/quotes-about-asking-for-help/){:target="_blank"}).
+Please read about these opportunities below and use them throughout the semester as appropriate.[^help]

 * *Never apologise for asking for what you need, if you don't ask - the answer will always be no.* - Rachel Wolchin
 * *Asking for other's guidance helps you see what you may not be able to see.
 It's always important to check your ego and ask for help.* - Ken Blanchard
 * *The only mistake you can make is not asking for help.* - Sandeep Jauhar
 * *You don't have to do it all by yourself.* - Elizabeth Dehn
-* *Sometimes the only answer people are looking for when they ask for help is that they won't have to face the problem alone.* - Mark Amend
-* *I think the hardest part to get to is asking for help or reaching out to other people and being honest with yourself.* - Mary-Kate Olsen

 ### Instructor -- Derek Ogle